GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Increment buttons should not display on Zipcode input field on Open Weather widget settings modal
 -   Library Buttons:
     -   The button icon and button text do not :hover simultaneously
-    -   A black box appears when a user clicks a library button (also occures in Delete Project modal)
+    -   A black box appears when a user clicks a library button (also occures in Delete Project modal).
+Need to adjust Bootstrap styles for buttons.
 -   Delete Project modal does not close when user confirms to delete a project
     -   Tried $("#logOutPanel").modal("hide") and researching on internet, but keep getting "...not a function" errors
 -   Toastr notifcations shift when the user closes the modal that triggered the Toastr